pierre-bourguet/3-tag-rna-seq/README.md

 - count reads in sense and antisense
 - output stranded and unstranded bigwig files
 - created an alternative version of the genome files to include a transgenic construct
-- incorporated a DESeq2 downstream analysis
+- incorporated the DESeq2 downstream analysis

 I also added a post processing step which generates:
 - files with aggregated counts